 The salts' mechanism of neutralization of acid varies, and each salt has a different mechanism with the ultimate goal of acid neutralization.

-The formulation of aluminum hydrochloride and water results in neutralization of the acid in the stomach.
+The formulation of aluminum hydrochloride and water results in the neutralization of the acid in the stomach.
 It is also known to inhibit pepsin activity.
 Aluminum hydroxide is complexed with a sulfated polysaccharide sucrose octasulfate to form sucralfate.
-This complex does not have a significant buffering action against the acid or has no effect on the pepsin secretion and does not alter the gastric acid production in any way., Nevertheless, it is known to heal chronic ulcers and prevent acute mucosal damage induced chemically by reducing access to pepsin and acid.
-Sucralfate likes its aluminum hydroxide component is known to stimulate angiogenesis and granulation tissue formation.
+This complex does not have a significant buffering action against the acid or has no effect on the pepsin secretion and does not alter the gastric acid production in any way.
+Nevertheless, it is known to heal chronic ulcers and prevent acute mucosal damage induced chemically by reducing access to pepsin and acid.
+Sucralfate, like its aluminum hydroxide component, is known to stimulate angiogenesis and granulation tissue formation.

-Aluminum hydroxide is also useful in hyperphosphatemia due to its ability to bind phosphate in the gastrointestinal (GI) tract and subsequently prevent absorption of phosphate.
+Aluminum hydroxide is also useful in hyperphosphatemia due to its ability to bind phosphate in the gastrointestinal (GI) tract and subsequently prevent the absorption of phosphate.

-They neutralize gastric acidity resulting in increased gastric and duodenal bulb pH; they additionally inhibit the proteolytic activity of pepsin if the pH is greater than 4 and increase lower esophageal sphincter tone.
-The calcium released from calcium carbonate is known to increases peristalsis in the esophagus pushing the acid into the stomach and provide relief from symptoms of heartburn.
+Calcium salts neutralize gastric acidity resulting in increased gastric and duodenal bulb pH; they additionally inhibit the proteolytic activity of pepsin if the pH is greater than 4 and increase lower esophageal sphincter tone.
+The calcium released from calcium carbonate is known to increase peristalsis in the esophagus, pushing the acid into the stomach and provide relief from symptoms of heartburn.
 The calcium salts also form combined insoluble compounds with dietary phosphate and prevent the absorption of later.

-The acid neutralizing mechanism of the antacids is well understood as mentioned above.
-In addition to this, there are other mechanisms that add to the ulcer healing properties of this class of drugs.
-The exact mechanism is still unclear, but it is believed to be a combination of
+The acid-neutralizing mechanism of the antacids is well understood, as mentioned above.
+In addition to this, other mechanisms add to the ulcer healing properties of this class of drugs.
+The exact mechanism is still unclear, but it is believed to be a combination of: